ISCMauLeon/coding-challenge/README.md

 - Since posts come out random, the same post could potentially appear twice in the same page load.
 - You can't open a view for a specific post.
 - Posts are rarelly seen again on the list view since there is a 1000 mocked posts.
+- To see different posts, you need to either reload the page or navigate back to the homepage.

 ## Thought enhancements
 - Page route to see individual posts.
 Possibly `/post/[postId]`